-- The causes of the Amphan cyclone included the formation of an area of low pressure over the Bay of Bengal about 1020 km to the southeast of Visakhapatnam.
+- The causes of the Amphan included the formation of an area of low pressure over the Bay of Bengal about 1020 km to the southeast of Visakhapatnam.
 This, along with the warm sea temperature (between 32 to 34 degrees Centigrade), became responsible for causing the cyclonic storm.

 FAQs on Cyclone Amphan

 Q.1.
-When did Cyclone Amphan hit the land?
+When did Cyclone Amphan occur?

 Cyclone Amphan formed on 16 May 2020.
 This cyclone affected and damaged many parts of eastern India and other countries.
 Amphan Cyclone was categorized as a super tropical cyclone.
 It made landfall in India in May 2020 and caused widespread destruction.

 Q2.
 Which country gave the name of Amphan Cyclone?

 Thailand came up with the name ‘Amphan’ for the cyclone.
 The word Amphan came from the word “Um-pun”, which means the sky.
 Cyclone Amphan originated on 13 May 2020, 300km east of Colombo, Sri Lanka.
 The cyclone soon travelled towards the Bay of Bengal and made landfall.

 Q3.
 Which places did Cyclone Amphan hit in India?